Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

   -Swappers can have up to 6 paints now, where each paint represents a different swap count between 2 and 7.
   -New functions for timers: blue and gray - time * 8 and time / 3.
+  -A maximum activity time for timers can now be configured to save perforamance.
+  -Permission changed: ac_reloadcfg -> ac.reloadcfg
   -Removed some config permission settings and added hardcoded permissions instead.
   -Fixed a bug causing wireless transmitters to work even through not wired